MizaGBF/Rosetta-Public/readme.md

     }
 }
 ```

+* `"tokens"` contains the tokens and IDs used by the Discord and Google Drive clients.
+* `"ids"` contains various Discord IDs (user, server, channel...) required for the bot to work.
+In Discord, with *Developer Mode* enabled, you can right-click on anything to copy an ID.
+* `"games"` contains a list of games to be displayed in the bot activity status.
+* `"granblue"` contains shorthands to crew ids, separated in two categories: `"gbfgcrew"`, crews from the the [/gbfg/ 4chan community](https://boards.4chan.org/vg/catalog#s=gbfg) and "`othercrew`", related crews or crews with access to Rosetta.

+The following sections will explain how to fill the tokens and IDs.

+### Creating your Discord Application

 Go to the [Discord Developer Portal](https://discord.com/developers/docs/game-sdk/applications) > *Applications* > *New Application* and create your application.
 Go to *Bot* on the left and click **Reset Token**.
-Your Bot Token will appear, copy it and replace DISCORD_TOKEN with it in `config.json` (don't forget to put it between quotes **"**, it's a string).
+Your Bot Token will appear, copy it and replace `DISCORD_TOKEN` with it in `config.json` (don't forget to put it between quotes **"**, it's a string).
 Next, turn on the **Message Content Intent**, below.

 > [!NOTE]
 > If you ever change the Intents used by your bot instance, you'll also need to update them in `bot.py` at the end of the `_init_()` function, or **it won't take effect**.
 Refer to the [documentation](https://docs.disnake.dev/en/stable/intents.html) for details.

 ### Configuring your Google Service Account

-**The [Google API website](https://console.cloud.google.com/apis/dashboard) is a pain in the butt to use, so I'll only give general steps.**
+**The [Google API website](https://console.cloud.google.com/apis/dashboard) is a pain in the butt to navigate and use, so I'll only give general steps.**

-- Find a way to create an application.
+* Find a way to create an application.
-- Go to *Credentials* on the left, create a new **Service account**.
+* Go to *Credentials* on the left, create a new **Service account**.
-- Copy the email associated with this service account (it should be something like `XXX@YYYY.iam.gserviceaccount.com` ).
+* Copy the email associated with this service account (it should be something like `XXX@YYYY.iam.gserviceaccount.com` ).
-- You might need to give it some permissions (*Permissions* tab, *Grant Access*, use the application email.).
+* You might need to give it some permissions (*Permissions* tab, *Grant Access*, use the application email.).
-- Add a new key (*Key* tab), pick the *JSON* format and accept.
+* Add a new key (*Key* tab), pick the *JSON* format and accept.
 Rename this file to `service-secrets.json` and put it in the bot folder, alongside `config.json`.

 Go to your Google Drive and create two folders, one for the bot save data and one for GW related files.
 Open the save data one and copy the url.
 It should be something like `https://drive.google.com/drive/folders/AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`.
-Copy the `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA` part and replace SAVE_FOLDER_ID in `config.json` (don't forget to put it between quotes **"**, it's a string).
+Copy the `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA` part and replace `SAVE_FOLDER_ID` in `config.json` (don't forget to put it between quotes **"**, it's a string).
-Do the same thing for the other folder and FILE_FOLDER_ID.
+Do the same thing for the other folder and `FILE_FOLDER_ID`.
-The third folder ID is unused but you are free to create one and set the key in `config.json` too.
+The third folder ID is currently unused but you are free to create one and set the key in `config.json` too, for possible future uses.

 Then, **for each of those folders**, right click on them and select *Share*.
 Add your service account (again, using the email you copied) to each of them.

 ### Setup a Server for the Bot and invite it

 Create a Discord Server for your bot.
 The bot requires three text channels to be created:
 - One to output debug infos.
 - One to upload images.
-- One to post updates.

 Create them.

 Right click on the debug channel, copy the ID and replace BOT_DEBUG_CHANNEL_ID in `config.json`.
-Same for the second and BOT_IMAGE_UPLOAD_CHANNEL_ID.
+Same for the second and `BOT_IMAGE_UPLOAD_CHANNEL_ID`.
-Same for the third and BOT_SERVER_UPDATE_CHANNEL_ID.

-Right click on the Server itself (in your server list), same thing and replace BOT_SERVER_ID.
+Right click on the Server itself (in your server list), same thing and replace `BOT_SERVER_ID`.
-Next, post a message, right click on your avatar and copy your own ID to replace YOUR_USER_ID_ID.

 Do the same thing to fill the remaining IDs.
-The four last IDs are related to the /gbfg/ server and are already set.

 If you did everything properly, you're set.
 On the [Discord Developer Portal](https://discord.com/developers/docs/game-sdk/applications), copy the *Application ID* (under *General Information).
 In the following: `https://discord.com/api/oauth2/authorize?client_id=XXXXXXXXXXXXXXXX&permissions=1644905889015&scope=bot%20applications.commands`, replace `XXXXXXXXXXXXXXXX` by this ID.
 This will be your bot invite link.
 Use it now and invite your bot to the server (no need to start the bot).
 If you did it right, it should show up in the member list.

+### YouCrew IDs

+The IDs whose names start with `you_` such as "you_server" are for my crew.
+If you plan to use your bot in your own crew, set the corresponding IDs to the channels and roles you wish.
+These IDs are mostly used by the [YouCrew Command Cog](https://github.com/MizaGBF/Rosetta-Public/blob/main/cogs/youcrew.py).
+If you don't plan to use it, you might remove this file from the `cogs` folder, along with the related IDs in `config.json`.

-## First Boot
+### First Boot

-Use whatever method you chose at the start to boot the Bot.
+Use whatever method you chose in [Usage](#usage) to run the Bot.
 If Rosetta is starting properly, you should get a **Rosetta is Ready** message in the channel that you set as your debug one.
 The logs should also look similar to this:

 ```
-INFO:Rosetta:2024-12-03 21:51:01 | [BOOT] Logger started up.
+INFO:Rosetta:2024-12-20 12:00:16 | [BOOT] Logger started up.
 Loading components...
-INFO:Rosetta:2024-12-03 21:51:01 | [BOOT] Components loaded
+INFO:Rosetta:2024-12-20 12:00:16 | [BOOT] Components loaded
-INFO:Rosetta:2024-12-03 21:51:01 | [BOOT] Initializing important components...
+INFO:Rosetta:2024-12-20 12:00:16 | [BOOT] Initializing important components...
-INFO:Rosetta:2024-12-03 21:51:01 | [BOOT] Important components initialized
+INFO:Rosetta:2024-12-20 12:00:16 | [BOOT] Important components initialized
-INFO:Rosetta:2024-12-03 21:51:01 | [BOOT] Loading the config file...
+INFO:Rosetta:2024-12-20 12:00:16 | [BOOT] Loading the config file...
-INFO:Rosetta:2024-12-03 21:51:01 | [BOOT] Downloading the save file...
+INFO:Rosetta:2024-12-20 12:00:16 | [BOOT] Downloading the save file...
-INFO:Rosetta:2024-12-03 21:51:04 | [BOOT] Reading the save file...
+INFO:Rosetta:2024-12-20 12:00:19 | [BOOT] Reading the save file...
-INFO:Rosetta:2024-12-03 21:51:04 | [BOOT] Initializing remaining components...
+INFO:Rosetta:2024-12-20 12:00:19 | [BOOT] Initializing remaining components...
-INFO:Rosetta:2024-12-03 21:51:04 | [BOOT] Remaining components initialized
+INFO:Rosetta:2024-12-20 12:00:19 | [BOOT] Remaining components initialized
-INFO:Rosetta:2024-12-03 21:51:04 | [BOOT] Initializing disnake.InteractionBot with Intent flags: 0b1100011111111011111101
+INFO:Rosetta:2024-12-20 12:00:19 | [BOOT] Initializing disnake.InteractionBot with Intent flags: 0b1100011111111011111101
-WARNING:disnake.client:PyNaCl is not installed, voice will NOT be supported INFO:Rosetta:2024-12-03 21:51:04 | [BOOT] Initialization complete INFO:Rosetta:2024-12-03 21:51:04 | [MAIN] Loading cogs...
+WARNING:disnake.client:PyNaCl is not installed, voice will NOT be supported INFO:Rosetta:2024-12-20 12:00:19 | [BOOT] Initialization complete INFO:Rosetta:2024-12-20 12:00:19 | [MAIN] Loading cogs...
+WARNING:Rosetta:2024-12-20 12:00:20 | [COG] test.py is missing and will be ignored.
+Ignore this message if it's intended.
-INFO:Rosetta:2024-12-03 21:51:04 | [MAIN] All cogs loaded
+INFO:Rosetta:2024-12-20 12:00:20 | [MAIN] All cogs loaded
-INFO:Rosetta:2024-12-03 21:51:04 | [MAIN] v11.11.0 starting up...
+INFO:Rosetta:2024-12-20 12:00:20 | [MAIN] v12.0.0 starting up...
+INFO:Rosetta:2024-12-20 12:00:20 | [NET] Default user-agent set to `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/131.0.0.0 Safari/537.36 Rosetta/12.0.0-ß`
+INFO:Rosetta:2024-12-20 12:00:23 | [CHANNEL] Channel 'debug' registered
+INFO:Rosetta:2024-12-20 12:00:23 | [CHANNEL] Channel 'image' registered
-INFO:Rosetta:2024-12-03 21:51:08 | [MAIN] Rosetta is ready
+INFO:Rosetta:2024-12-20 12:00:23 | [MAIN] Rosetta is ready
 ```

 > [!CAUTION]